 Media Planning and Buying

-Media planning and media buying are closely related and work in tandem with one another.
+Digital media planning and media buying are closely related and work in tandem with one another.
 Depending on the size of your business and your budget, your team members who plan your media may also handle the media buying process.

 So, what makes these processes unique?